Fiston-pro/LinkUpNow/README.md

-# 😊 SmileUp
+# 😊 LinkUpNow

-**SmileUp** is a gamified socializing app designed for lyf co-living spaces, aimed at fostering a stronger sense of community among residents.
-With SmileUp, residents can easily connect, plan activities, and earn community points ("Smiles") that reward their participation in the community.
+**LinkUpNow** is a gamified socializing app designed for lyf co-living spaces, aimed at fostering a stronger sense of community among residents.
+With LinkUpNow, residents can easily connect, plan activities, and earn community points ("Smiles") that reward their participation in the community.

 ## 🚀 Live Demo

-Check out our live demo here: [🌐 Live Demo](https://smileup-angle-hack-global-five.vercel.app/)
+Check out our live demo here: [🌐 Live Demo](https://link-up-now.vercel.app/)

 ## 📚 Table of Contents